-They are located about 15 miles to the east from town.
-The formations are on Wind River Reservation land, so without a permit and a guide you are not able to walk around in the red rocks, but you can easily view them from the highway.
+They are located about 15 miles to the east of town.
+The formations are on Wind River Reservation land, so without a permit and a guide, you are not able to walk around in the red rocks, but you can easily view them from the highway.

 - Where can we see the bighorn sheep?

 You may sometimes see the sheep by the red rocks or in the fields across the river to the east of town near the Wind River Reservation.
 You may also see them on Trail Lake Road near the Whiskey Basin trailhead.
 For more information, ask at the National Bighorn Sheep Interpretive Center.

 Depending on the time of year, you may see them next to the road at each end of town.
 You can see them from the East Fork Road during much of the winter.